GuanhuaJi/GuanhuaJi/README.md

 ### Hi there 👋

+I'm Guanhua, I am an undergraduate from University of California, Los Angeles.
+I do research on 3D reconstruction and Human-AI collaboration.
+I am currently learning Gaussian Splatting for 3D reconstruction, reinforcement learning for robots collaboration

 <!--
 **GuanhuaJi/GuanhuaJi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.